What is the Land Registry?

 How to search the Land Registry?

-Undoubtedly the most important part of the Land Registry extract to check is Section C, where restrictions on the ownership right, which often affect the price of the property, are recorded.
+Undoubtedly the most important part of the Land Registry extract to check is Section C, where restrictions on the ownership right, which often affect the price of the property, are entered.
 The most frequently recorded restrictions are:

-- easements relating to the property,
+- easements relating to the property

 The most important information that can be obtained from consulting the Land Registry is the information about the owner of the property itself, i.e. name, surname and permanent residence, then the specification of the property, parcel number, descriptive number or unit number and their area.